 - Warm it on the stove or in the microwave, so it is warm (but not hot).
 This not only combats the natural thickness of the oil, it also helps the scalp and hair follicles to open up and better take in the properties of the plant.

 - Next, simply use your fingers to rub the oil into the scalp.

 - If you want to boost hair growth in finer, smaller areas, like the eyebrows, or if you only want to apply it to one spot, dip a cotton swab into the oil and apply it that way.

 Hair Protection Uses

-As for how to use castor oil for hair that is not experiencing loss or growth problems, simply use it like a mask.
+As for how to use castor oil for hair that is not experiencing loss or growth problems, simply use it as a mask.

-In homeopathic trends, castor oil is considered to be a “carrier oil,” meaning that it magnifies the properties of other oils it is mixed with.
+In homeopathic trends, castor oil is considered to be a “carrier oil”, meaning that it magnifies the properties of other oils it is mixed with.
 It is more affordable than other oils that benefit the hair (like argan, for example).
 To use it as a carrier, mix it in equal parts with another oil—such as coconut or argan.
-Or you can go with equal parts of castor, coconut, and argan.
+Or you can go with equal parts of castor, coconut oil, and argan.